 How purses are picked.
-All about purses and those who steal from them.
+All about purses and the thieves who steal from them.

 Why doesn’t Bob Arno steal from women in his pickpocket stage show?

 He’d never get away with it!
 Women are more sensitive and more alert.
 (He has additional reasons, but we’ll leave it at that for now.)